NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/Events/index.md

 **Guidelines for use:**
 -	The event should be linked to the IE where possible.
 Linked to the File only when it is necessary to document discrepancies.
 -	This will most likely utilize the results of the "message digest calculation" event.
+- This is particularly important when checksums are received from external sources.

 **Examples:**